tuur/collinearity/README.md

 #### Preprint
-This repository corresponds to the experiment and results reported in the preprint article at https://arxiv.org/abs/2101.01603
+This repository corresponds to the experiments and results reported in the preprint article at https://arxiv.org/abs/2101.01603

 #### This directory contains:
 - The code used to conduct the experiments to compare different prediction modeling methods in settings with different levels of collinearity among predictors.